shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 Most of the papers go on to be published, but the rate of publishing is certainly not constant.
 In the early days, around 60% of the working papers are published in peer reviewed journals, going on to peak at 94% in 1987 before falling to common day.
-What drives this ride and fall?
-It is clear that papers since 2015 are still in the pipeline, afterall the NBER series was started partially to disseminate knowledge current knowledge in light of publishing lags.
+What drives this rise and fall?
+It is clear that papers since 2015 are still in the pipeline: the NBER series was, afterall, started partially to disseminate current knowledge in light of publication lags.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />